 A: An employer may be reluctant to hire you if you’re so obviously overqualified that you may not stay long, or you won’t be happy, or you may demand more money than the position pays.
 You may have to address those concerns to convince the interviewer that you’re genuinely interested in the position and would make a good fit.

-But don’t forget that with your work experience, you may have the expertise to provide mentorship or serve as a sounding board and voice of reason for other employees in the organization who may be struggling to find their footing in the finance world.
+But don’t forget that with your work experience, you may have the expertise to provide mentoring relationships that can strengthen your company.
+You can serve as a sounding board and voice of reason for other employees in the organization who may be struggling to find their footing in the finance world.
 You can share your insight and knowledge with colleagues who are less experienced and help them anticipate issues in the future — and that is something employers would appreciate.

 Q: What else can I do to stand out to employers?